lnbits/hardware-wallet/README.md

 After installation, the web installer and the device both show the SHA-256 of the installed application image.
-Compare all 64 characters with the firmware SHA-256 published in the corresponding GitHub release, then press `#` on the keypad to continue.
-A side button can be used on devices without a keypad.
+Compare all 64 characters with the firmware SHA-256 published in the corresponding board asset in the GitHub release, then accept using the device's keypad, touchscreen, or button.

 ### Verify the firmware release hash